awesomephant/blog/_posts/2017-08-27-dissertation.md

 Having found themselves in a country still recovering from the first world war, with new technology changing every aspect of life, they took it upon them to design the new world, one teapot at a time.
 What emerged was a vision for society in which citizens, architecture, product design, agriculture, entertainment, science and art would exist together in one unified, "rational" programme: Modernism.
 To the young people at the Bauhaus, this idea must have felt utterly within reach: In a country struggling to recover from the first World War, with violent revolutions going on in Europe and new technology changing every aspect of life, change seemed inevitable.
 (Moller, 2015)

 How exactly that change should look like, the Bauhausler never quite agreed on.
 The early Bauhaus was driven by the search for individual expression.
 Johannes Itten, with his head shaved and wearing a robe of his own design taught the now-famous Vorkurs: Here, students developed their personal means of expression through meditation, philosophy and basic exercises.
-The Sommerfeld House in Berlin with its ecclectic, hand-crafted decoration is an often-cited example for the expresionism of the early Bauhaus.
+The Sommerfeld House in Berlin with its excentric, hand-crafted decoration is an often-cited example for the expresionism of the early Bauhaus.

 The Bauhaus started to move toward a more collective outlook in 1922, when Theo van Doesburg, a proponent of De Stijl began teaching at the Bauhaus.
 He introduced the reduction to geometric shapes and primary colours that would become the basis of "Bauhaus Style".
 The following year Hungarian artist Laszlo Moholy-Nagy took over teaching of the preliminary course.
 He replaced much of Itten's individualistic curriculum with exercises using industrial material.
 In the following years, objectivity and scientific rigor remained the governing thought at the Bauhaus.
 It was during this later period that Marcel Breuer produced furniture out of precision steel tube (then a cutting-edge material) and Marianne Brandt designed household items for mass-production (Droste, 1998).